Nine-a-side footy: Rules

-All other rules remain unchanged. www.9asidefootball.com

 Advantages

-Australian Rules football has struggled to develop outside Australia partly because the game is highly resource intensive.
+Australian rules football has struggled to develop outside Australia partly because the game is highly resource intensive.
 A game requires the use of a large cricket oval, many players (40 including interchanges) and several officials.
 The adaptation of the game to rugby fields requires far fewer players and a pitch that is more readily available, and as a result, many more people are being introduced to the game outside Australia.

-9-a-side football international
+Competitions

 Examples of official tournaments held under these rules include: